TOURS

 Kate Ceberano / BIO

 Icon.
 Legend.
 Phenomenon.
 Beacon.
 Hero.
 Star.
 That’s Kate Ceberano to her peers.
 Soulful.
 Enthralling.
 Crackling.
 Boundless.
 Luminous.
 Original.
 Formidable.
-That’s the press talking.
-For Kate, 40 years and 30 albums into one of the most enduring and inspirational careers in Australian music, four words matter above all.
+That’s the media talking.
+For Kate, 30 albums into one of the most enduring and inspirational careers in Australian music, four words matter above all.

 Singer.
 Songwriter.
 Performer.
 Artist.

-Unfolding on orchestral stages nationally, the epic musical setting is an apt reflection of an assured rise to the pinnacles of rock, pop, soul and jazz.
-Kate’s 11 platinum albums, 10 Top 10 singles and countless awards speak for themselves.
-But it's over 6000 performances on every concert, theatre and festival stage in the country and beyond that her unassailable distinction was forged.
+Now recognised among the true legends of Australian music far beyond the whims of fashion, Kate’s standing as live performer reflects an assured rise to the pinnacles of rock, pop, soul and jazz.
+Her 11 platinum albums, 10 Top 10 singles and countless awards speak for themselves.
+But it's over 6000 performances on every concert, theatre and festival stage in the country and beyond that her distinction was forged.

-As a teen, she declined advances from UK pop stable Stock Aitken Waterman to cut her teeth instead in the rough and tumble of Melbourne's live scene.
+As a teen, she declined advances from UK pop stable Stock Aitken Waterman to cut her teeth in the rough and tumble of Melbourne's live scene.
 Her jazz ensemble the Hoagy Cats opened for local legend Vince Jones at the Arts Centre.
 Her pop outfit Expozay — “Saturday Night Fever meets the Breakfast Club,” she recalls — tore up the sticky carpet of the Chevron with Divinyls.
-So began a wide embrace of multiple musical genres that continues to this day.
+Her wide embrace of multiple musical genres continues to this day.

 First contact for many was Kate's magnetic cameo as a scene-stealing backing singer on the Models #1 smash Out Of Mind, Out of Sight circa 1985.
-By that time, she was already singing for ARIA’s Breakthrough Act of ‘86, I'm Talking, the band that “pioneered New York style art-pop during the Jurassic period of pub rock” (Cameron Adams/Herald Sun)
+By that time, she was already singing for ARIA’s Breakthrough Act of ‘86, I'm Talking, the band that “pioneered New York style art-pop during the Jurassic period of pub rock”.

 I'm Talking’s platinum debut, Bear Witness, brought Kate's jaw-dropping voice and irrepressible charisma to national attention via their three top 10 singles Trust Me, Do You Want To Be? and Holy Word.
 It led to stages as historic as Live Aid and Australian Made alongside INXS, Jimmy Barnes, Divinyls and the Saints.
 Today it’s enshrined among Rolling Stone's Top 200 Australian Albums of all time.